JoseyKinnaman/fetcher_api/README.md

 * /names/:id will delete an pet and its parameters matching the id

 ## POST
-* /names will create an name and add it to the database
+* /names will create a name and add it to the database

 ## PUT
 * /names/:id will update a parameter or parameters of an name